Gamer08YT/UniFi-Softphone/README.md

 Keep in mind, that most Browsers will block, Microphone access if Website are hosted on HTTPS.

 [//]: # (I created an example Website for this purpose: http://softphone.byte-store.de/)

+<b>The easiest option is to use the Windows Store Version or Local in your Browser.</b>

 ### Account Setup: